ScottKirvan/UE_QuickLaunch/README.md

 # [UE_QuickLaunch](https://github.com/ScottKirvan/UE_QuickLaunch)
-When I'm debugging and itterating on multiple projects in Unreal, I can easily generate a few dozen test files during the day.
+When I'm debugging and iterating on multiple projects in Unreal, I can easily generate a few dozen test files during the day.
 This UE_QuickLaunch lets us bypass the Epic Games Launcher and the Template Selection dialogs entirely -- directly creating and opening Unreal with a blank starter project.

 ## what it is
 ## how to install it